staten-island-tech/vue-reactivity-angelinali96/README.md

 - stop selection auto collapses after the first time, but you can reopen it to select a different stop
 ## Current Functionality
 - Comparison of buses and trains.
+- Saving certain stops to local storage for quicker comparison.
 ## future plans
 see github